mfeijoo/BluePhysics_WaterTank/README.md

 ## Tips

-1. Under old_firmware_working you will be able to find the old software
-2. That used to work with the detector only and not water tank.
+1. Under old_working_firmware you will be able to find the old software.
+That used to work with the detector only and not water tank.